 On the other hand, unemployment benefits will decrease during an economic expansion.
 This is because the economy prospered, and business activity increased.
 As a result, households see strong prospects for income and employment, prompting them to increase consumption.

 Strong demand pushes prices up, stimulating businesses to increase production to reap more profits.
 They then increase investment and recruit new workers to increase output.
 As a result, the economy’s output increases, and the unemployment rate decreases.
-And high growth in consumption and investment increases aggregate demand and pushes the price level up.
-Inflation rates can spike uncontrollably – an unintended consequence – if aggregate demand continues to soar (via a wage-price spiral, for example).
+High growth in consumption and investment increases aggregate demand and pushes the price level up.
+If aggregate demand continues to soar (via a wage-price spiral, for example), inflation rates can spike uncontrollably—an unintended consequence—if aggregate demand continues to soar (via a wage-price spiral, for example).

-And spending on unemployment benefits works in reverse with the situation.
+Spending on unemployment benefits works in reverse with the situation.
 Their payouts fell because the unemployment rate was low.
 Thus, government spending also fell, offsetting the increase in consumption and investment.
 As a result, it dampened a sharp increase in aggregate demand.
-And moderate growth in aggregate demand results in lower inflationary pressures.
+Moderate growth in aggregate demand results in lower inflationary pressures.

 Progressive tax